SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 SELECT * FROM "AIS_DEMO"."V_MOTION_STATS_1" ORDER BY "TS" ASC;
 ```

-The view above calculates forward and backward rank, the time interval and distance ("DELTA_T" and "DELTA_S") between consecutive observations, and generates a linestring which connects the points.
-For simplicity reasons, we are analyzing a single ship's ("MMSI" = 366780000) movement in a 24h interval.
+The view above calculates forward and backward rank, the time interval and distance (`DELTA_T` and `DELTA_S`) between consecutive observations, and generates a linestring which connects the points.
+For simplicity reasons, we are analyzing a single ship's (`MMSI = 366780000`) movement in a 24h interval.
 We see that the time interval between two AIS signals is about 70 seconds and the distance is greater than 200 meters at first, but then drops below 200 meters around 10:12.

 ![](images/step1.png)